Domestic Violence Attorney in Monmouth & Ocean County

 Most people think of domestic violence as physical abuse but domestic violence can also take other forms.
-For example, a spouse may be verbally abusive or emotionally abusive.
+For example, a spouse may be verbally, emotionally, sexually, or financially abusive.
 Also, domestic violence can be primarily sexual.
-An attorney can help you to identify behaviors that are abusive or violent and pursue legal protection.
+An attorney can help you to identify abusive and violent behaviors and help you pursue legal protection.

 How to Get a Restraining Order

-If you are the victim of a domestic violence attack, you have the ability to file a domestic violence restraining order in a New Jersey court.
-If this domestic violence restraining order is granted, then the order will create protections for you from the alleged abuser.
+If you are the victim of a domestic violence, you have the ability to file a domestic violence restraining order in a New Jersey court.
+If this domestic violence restraining order is granted, then the order will create protections for you.

 Some of These Protections are:

-- The defendant will not be allowed to subject the victim to domestic violence
+- The defendant will not be allowed to subject the victim to further domestic violence

-- The defendant is prohibited from entering the victim's residence, property, school, or place of employment
+- The defendant will be prohibited from entering the victim's residence, property, school, or place of employment

-- The defendant is not permitted to contact the victim
+- The defendant will be prohibited from contacting the victim

 False Accusations of Domestic Violence